tschf/orcl-ws-dates/README.md

-# Oracle Regex Array
+# Oracle webservice dates

 Web services usually expect the date in a particular format.
 In my experience, this is in the UTC zone (although, zone can usually be added in) and in the format "YYYY-MM-DDTHH24:MI:SSZ" (todo, reference the rfc).

 ## Install